Application Object in Excel VBA

 WorksheetFunction in Excel VBA

-Note: instead of Application.WorksheetFunction.Average, simply use WorksheetFunction.Average.
+Note: instead of Application.WorksheetFunction.Average, use WorksheetFunction.Average.
 If you look at the formula bar, you can see that the formula itself is not inserted into cell A3.
 To insert the formula itself into cell A3, use the following code line:

 Range("A3").Value = "=AVERAGE(A1:A2)"